Adiiks/microservices-school/README.md

 Service for managing faculties (example: Faculty of Computer Science).
 Service offers following features:

 - creating new faculty
+- checking if faculty with particular id exists
 ## Docker Compose

 Docker compose file for running services.
 Currently only contains Configserver, Eureka server, MySQL and Keycloak.